Beginner to advanced

 Studio hours: 9 am to 7 pm

 Young and old can reap great benefit by studying the piano.
-And the key to success is a teacher who can make well-paced lesson material fun and interesting.
+The key to success is a teacher who can put together well-paced lesson material that accomplishes goals while being fun and interesting and a student excited about learning.

-Music has always been an important part of my life.
-From my youth I have taken every opportunity to spend time on the piano.
-And, like yours, my music education continues.
-Although I hold degrees in piano performance and sacred music, I continue to learn and grow as a pianist.
+Music has always been an important part of my life, and I've taken every opportunity to spend time on the piano.
+And even with degrees in piano performance and sacred music, I continue to love learning and growing as a pianist.

-There is so much music to enjoy - the pursuit of it will lead you down paths you never knew existed!
-My piano studies made it easy piano to learn string bass in 6th grade.
-Playing bass gave me experiences playing with fellow musicians in orchestras, concert bands, small string and jazz ensembles.
-God has blessed each one of us with a voice.
-Singing in ensembles and choirs, and studying conducting, gave me skills needed to direct choirs, which I did for many years - in church and schools.
-Ensemble experience broadened my abilities to include accompanying vocalists, instrumentalists, and choirs.
-I accompany high school students in-person at UIL solo competitions as well as record accompaniments for student use.
-So you can see how learning the piano can lead you in interesting directions.
+There is more music to enjoy than we could learn in a life-time, and the pursuit of it leads down paths one never knew existed!
+For me, piano studies made it easy for me to pick up many related skills.
+String bass in 6th grade gave me ensemble skills, and I played bass with fellow musicians in orchestras, concert bands, small string and jazz ensembles through college.
+Singing in ensembles and choirs plus studying conducting gave me skills needed to direct choirs, which in churches and schools.
+Ensemble experience gave me skills needed to accompanying vocalists, instrumentalists, and choirs.
+For many years I was honored to accompany the graded of The Christian Choral Society of Austin.
+Today I enjoy accompanying high school students at UIL solo competitions.
+So you can see how the piano can lead you in interesting directions over time.

-For over 30 years I've taught students the skills necessary for playing the piano.
-We use the best materials - old and new which includes classical, jazz, pop and church music.
-I want students to acquire skills needed for lifelong involvement with music.
+For almost 50 years I've taught piano students.
+I use the best materials - old and new - which includes classical, jazz, pop and church music.
+Students acquire skills needed for lifelong involvement with music.

-As asked, I help students to choose and prepare music for special school and church events.
-I provide three recitals every year, and students have the option of participating in festivals and events hosted by the Austin District Music Assn. / Texas Music Teachers Assn.
+Students receive help preparing for special school and church events.
+Three studio recitals are held every year, and students can participate in festivals and events hosted by the Austin District Music Assn. /Texas Music Teachers Assn.

 Those who become musicians express music from their hearts.
 British composer Ralph Vaughan Williams said, "The art of music above all the other arts is the expression of the soul of a nation."
 May the art of the piano bring beauty to the soul of our nation.